Understanding the dunning process

 To reduce involuntary churn, we have to move beyond the dunning meaning, and look at the dunning process—step-by-step.

 Step 1: Your customer’s invoice isn’t paid on time.

-Step 2: Your subscription billing system sends an email alerting the customer that the payment method on file was declined.
+Step 2: Your subscription billing system sends an gentle reminder email alerting the customer that the payment method on file was declined.
 It provides instructions on how to update payment information.

 Step 3: The software sends reminder emails on a customized schedule, based on your preferences (this step is optional).

-Step 4: If the dunning emails and other revenue recovery strategies are unsuccessful, the invoice fails.
+Step 4: If the dunning letters and other revenue recovery strategies are unsuccessful, the invoice fails.
 You can elect to cancel the subscription, so it doesn’t renew again.

 Since dunning is a complex process, the dunning ROI provided by each subscription billing platform can vary dramatically.
 Recurly, with over a decade of experience in recurring billing across a number of industries, has created a customizable dunning process that gets results: our platform has a 25% average recovery rate from dunning.

 How does Recurly help its merchants recover revenue that would have otherwise been lost through dunning?